 In the years that followed, the capital city earned its nickname, “Gateway to the North,” because of its status as a transportation hub and gateway to the regions beyond.
 In 1915 Edmonton became a major link in the Canadian Pacific Transcontinental Railroad, emerging as an important crossroads stop between east and west as well as north and south.

-With about 938,000 residents in the greater metropolitan area, Edmonton has been careful not to sacrifice the natural resource that makes it livable—its green space.
-Edmonton's river valley parkland is reputed to be the largest stretch of urban parkland in North America, encompassing 7,340 hectares (18,348 acres).
-The city contains more than 11,000 hectares (27,181 acres) of parkland, playgrounds and open areas.
-Stretches of parks along the North Saskatchewan River Valley let residents and visitors spend long summer days enjoying such warm-weather activities as golf, hiking and water sports.
-When the cold weather arrives, the park system provides a playground for cross-country skiing, ice-skating, dog sledding and snowshoeing.
+With nearly 1 million residents in the greater metropolitan area, Edmonton has been careful not to sacrifice the natural resource that makes it livable—its green space.
+Edmonton's river valley parkland is reputed to be the largest stretch of urban parkland in North America, encompassing 7,340 hectares (18,348 acres), which is about 22 times the size of New York's City's Central Park.
+The city contains more than 11,000 hectares (27,181 acres) of parkland, playgrounds and green space.

 An extensive system of underground and overhead “pedways” in the downtown area makes it possible to travel in climate-controlled comfort regardless of the weather.
-Those who'd rather play indoors head to West Edmonton Mall, which combines 800-plus retail stores with restaurants and such attractions as an amusement park, a water park, an aquarium and an ice-skating rink.
-The largest of its kind in North America, this shopping and entertainment center has undergone three major expansions since its 1981 opening and draws an estimated 28.4 million people each year.
+Those who'd rather play indoors head to West Edmonton Mall, which combines 800-plus retail stores with restaurants and fun places to go like an amusement park, a water park with a giant wave pool, an ice-skating rink and two miniature golf courses.
+The largest of its kind in North America, this shopping and entertainment center has undergone three major expansions since its 1981 opening and draws an estimated 30.8 million people each year.

 By CarTwo major highways run through Edmonton.
 The Trans-Canada Yellowhead Hwy.
 (Hwy.
 16) provides access from the east and west; Queen Elizabeth II Hwy. runs north and south between Edmonton and Calgary.